vaughany/moodle-block_enrolment_key_generator/readme.md

 Menu two relates to the custom word list you may or may not be using, and contains:

-* `Show the word list\'s name`: If you use a custom word list, the name will be shown.
+* `Show the word list's name`: If you use a custom word list, the name will be shown.
-* `Don\'t show the word list\'s name`: The name of the custom word list will not be shown.
+* `Don't show the word list's name`: The name of the custom word list will not be shown.

 Click save changes when you are done.